ltin071/iBeaconSample/README.md

 # iBeaconSample

+Most of the scanning code are in MainPage.xaml.cs, Advertise code are in Advertise_iOS.cs.

+**How to use**
+- Input your favourite UUID into the first input box
+- Select the function you need

 **Notes**
 - This is an Xamarin iBeacon Sample for future implementation
 - Make sure you input correct UUID in main page (Otherwise it will crash =D)